CodeYourFuture/DocsV2/organisation/faqs.md

 When you start the course you are given

-- A team of student to work with
+- A team of trainee to work with
 - Two buddies who can help you with work
 - Access to study groups